3C286 Band6Pol Calibration for CASA 6.6.1

 caltype = 'tsys')

-Here we use plotms to interactively plot Tsys vs frequency for all antennas.
+There are different ways to inspect Tsys calibration tables.
+Here, we use plotms to interactively plot Tsys vs frequency for all antennas.

 Fig 2 Example Tsys vs freq plot for antenna DA49 in the dataset uid___A002_X85c183_X10a